rjlupinek/odp-gcpapptest/GettingStarted.md

 #### Notes:

-You will now be able to see new vulnerabilities by viewing your images.
+* You will now be able to see new vulnerabilities by viewing your images.
-We also setup default alerting for your project named "container-vulnerabilities" which can be viewed under Monitoring in the GCP Console.
+* We also setup default alerting for your project named "container-vulnerabilities" via Terraform, which can be viewed under Monitoring in the GCP Console.
+  * This provides monitoring and alerting for all vulnerabilities of severity greater than `LOW`.

 * For complete setup instructions please see the following documentation: